karenying/blog.karenying.com/content/posts/2020-11-21--nav-bar-with-dot.md

 }
 ```

-If we run the app, and manually visit `http://localhost:3000/about`, we should see the About page.
+If we run the app, and manually visit http://localhost:3000/about, we should see the About page.

 ### 3. Creating Nav Bar

-We then create a new file called `Header.js` and a new component called `HeaderLink`.
-Each `HeaderLink` will route to the page it's passed in:
+We then create a new file called `Header.js` and a new component called `HeaderLink` inside it.
+Each `HeaderLink` will route to the page it's passed:

 ```jsx
 // Header: Header.js